 Shopping Lovers’ Paradise: Grand Bazaar

 Istanbul Grand Bazaar Shopping Tips.
 How to get?
 What to buy?
-Map of Grand Bazaar
+Map

 Grand Bazaar is one of the biggest centers of attraction in Istanbul.
 Any tourist who loves shopping definitely wants to visit Grand Bazaar at the end of the culture tour.
 It is natural for Grand Bazaar to pique such a big curiosity in people with its huge dimensions, 60 covered streets and 3000 shops.